Monday, August 19, 2013

 We are meant to draw parallels between J.D.
 Salinger and A.N.
 Dyer, though one knows there are few enough points of overlap. & Sons contains some pages from Dyer’s breakout novel, Ampersand , but beyond the fact that both are coming-of-age novels, Dyer’s work did not resemble Salinger’s in many particulars.
 I sensed a disturbing cruelty in Dyer’s work that I had no sense of in Salinger’s.
 And if Ampersand suffered from “emotional claustrophobia,” I am afraid I felt the same coming into the home stretch of & Sons.

 Gilbert created some marvelous set pieces for this novel, mainly the book party, fore and aft.
 A movie actor meets one of Dyer’s sons, a recovering addict, and demands he find some cocaine.
-He calls his brother, who manages to whip up something special and insert himself into the evening’s festivities.
+That son calls his brother, who manages to whip up something special (not coke) and insert himself into the evening’s festivities.
 It was a clever piece of imagination, though to my mind it was carried on a trifle long—the jokes got crude and cruel--lessening my fascination.

 It is entirely normal to feel a little curious about a person who changes the way we view literature, and I admit to some curiosity at times for the life of Salinger.
 But I also have a certain sympathy for someone who knows himself/herself well enough to wish to limit the celebrity aspect of their lives.
 I hope he wasn’t as lonely as he seemed, or as lonely as Gilbert’s parallel figure, A.N.
 Dyer, seemed to be.